Assignment 6: Graphics Library and Console

 • int console_printf(const char *format, ...)

-console_init initializes the contents to empty, console_printf adds text at the cursor position, and console_clear resets the contents to empty.
+console_init initializes the text contents to empty, console_printf adds text at the cursor position, and console_clear resets the text contents to empty.

 The console_printf function should call use your vsnprintf to prepare the formatted output.
-Now process the characters in the formatted output one-by-one and update the contents.
-Each ordinary character is inserted at the cursor position and the cursor advances.
+It then processes the characters in the formatted output one-by-one to update the text contents.
+An ordinary character is inserted at the cursor position and the cursor advances.
 There are three special characters that require specific processing:

 • \b : backspace (move cursor backwards one position)